unicrons/github-actions-playground/workshop/secrets_scan/README.md

 This is an old problem, but it is still a common one ([specially with the AI surge](https://www.wiz.io/blog/leaking-ai-secrets-in-public-code)).
 Secrets are the keys to your kingdom.
 If a password or token is accidentally committed to code, it's immediately at risk, potentially leading to:

 - **Data Breaches** - Exposed credentials can lead to unauthorized access
-- **Supply Chain Attacks** - Compromised secrets enable lateral movement
+- **Access to our Systems** - Compromised secrets enable lateral movement
+- **Supply Chain Attacks** - Compromised release artifacts

+All of this can lead to:

 - **Compliance Issues** - Regulatory requirements for data protection
 - **Financial Loss** - Unauthorized usage of cloud services
 - **Reputation Damage** - Public exposure of security incidents

 Secrets scan involves scanning code repositories, commit history, and configuration files to identify exposed credentials such as API keys, passwords, tokens, certificates, and other sensitive information that should not be stored in version control.

+> [!TIP]
-Ideally, we should implement this before pushing the code to the repository, using [pre-commit](https://github.com/pre-commit/pre-commit) or similar tools.
+> Ideally, we should implement this before pushing the code to the repository, using [pre-commit](https://github.com/pre-commit/pre-commit) or similar tools.
 But accidents happen, so it's important to have a process to detect them in the pipeline as a safety net.

 ### Common Types of Secrets